I was happy to see Dracula’s campaign in the Forgotten Empires DLC, especially since Age of Empires II is such a popular game.

 I can help with research.

-Like Slavs, the Vlach culture had Boyars as nobles and Orthodoxy as religion, this is because the Vlach culture was influenced by the Slavic one, although Orthodox Christianity comes from the Byzantines.
-But it was different in many ways.
+Culture?
+Like the Slavs, the Romanians had Boyars as nobles and Orthodoxy as religion, the Romanian culture was influenced by the Slavic and Orthodox Christianity comes from the Byzantines.

-If you don’t like the Impaler unique unit from that link and want to keep Boyars unique you can use any of the following for Vlach unique units:
+If you don’t like the Impaler unique unit from that link and want to keep Boyars only for Slavs you can use any of the following for Vlach unique units:

 I personally like Wallachian Calvalryman, they are more realistic than Impalers.

-If you don’t like the Bran Castle, the wonder can be Sucevita Monastery/Painted Monastery.
+If you don’t like the Bran Castle, the wonder can be Sucevita Painted Monastery.

 One of the painted monasteries of Bucovina, that is currently an UNESCO heritage site.